Élisabeth and Berthe Thuillier: Later life

 Élisabeth Thuillier's health declined at the end of her life, she died on 7 July 1907.
 (Her cemetery plaque cites the year as 1904, apparently an error.)
 During the peak period of her film colouring work, Berthe Thuillier married a second husband, the lawyer Eugène Beaupuy; she was widowed sometime before 1922–24.
 At that point, she moved to Forceville-en-Vimeu, where both her parents were buried, and lived there until her death in 1947.

 The Thuillier hand-painting method was a relatively slow, expensive way of colouring reels of film, and the world of cinema eventually moved towards using stencils instead of freehand colouring; this was more efficient for multiple copies.
-The last known Thuillier client was Georges Dufayel, whose impressive department store Grands Magasins Dufayel housed a cinema and other attractions.
+The last known Thuillier client was Georges Dufayel, whose department store the Grands Magasins Dufayel housed a cinema and other attractions.
 In her 1929 interview, Berthe Thuillier expressed regrets about the disappearance of her craft.

 In December 1929, she was invited to a gala given in Méliès' honour at Salle Pleyel.
 Several films were shown, including A Trip to the Moon.
 For this event, "extremely delicate" colour restoration work was undertaken by two Thuillier "pupils", according to Cinéa magazine.
 (Records indicate that this colouring was handled by a Paris cinematographic laboratory, Ateliers Fantasia; the two women cited in the magazine may have worked for this studio and been trained by the Thuilliers, but they have not been identified.)
 Since the original negatives had been destroyed, the women removed the colour from old positive copies of the films, made new negatives, then new positives, and re-coloured those.
 (Thuillier remarked to the press that if she had had sufficient time, she would have done the work herself.)
 Méliès introduced her in his speech at the gala as an "eminent artist" who did her work with a "remarkable talent".
 The audience applauded and called "bravo".